vobst/linux-vpao/README.md

 #### microcode

 The CPU microcode updates are baked into the UKI and applied on boot.
-Thus, we need to regenerate it when it gets changed.
+Thus, we need to regenerate the UKI when the microcode gets updated.
 Create `/etc/pacman.d/hooks/ucode.hook` with the following contents:

 ```console
 cat << EOF > /etc/pacman.d/hooks/ucode.hook